-However, stopping your baby's sleep from becoming chaotic when the clocks go back doesn’t have to be complicated.
+Keeping calm over your baby's sleep when the clocks change can be easy.
 The experts over at Babysense have shared a simple but incredibly clever hack to help your baby to adapt to the change in time.

-How to maintain your baby's sleep routine when the clocks go back
+How to maintain baby's sleep when clocks change

-Monitoring room temperatures is also reportedly a good idea, as making sure your child is cosy and warm during these late autumn days could help avoid their sleep routine being disrupted by feeling cold.
+Monitoring room temperatures is also a good idea, with your baby monitor as making sure your child is at the right temperature can help avoid their sleep routine being disrupted by feeling too hot or too cold.
 It’s also important to ensure your baby is woken up at the same time everyday and maintaining a balanced diet could also make a difference.

 If you've begun weaning your baby and they're starting to eat solid foods, checking on the types of foods and sugar content they are consuming before bed could help maintain a good sleep routine.

 Why is it important to adjust your baby’s sleep schedule?